Blackhawks strike fast in third, rally past Avs 6-3

 Grigorenko tied it at 1 at 8:14 when he fooled Darling from a scramble in front with a low shot to the lower right corner.

-Grigorenko struck again with 3:24 left in the period to make it 2-1.
+The 22-year-old Grigorenko struck again with 3:24 left in the period to make it 2-1.
 He backed in Brent Seabrook as he moved in 1-on-1 against the veteran defenseman, then popped an off-balance shot that clanked off the right post and in.

 Darling made a point-blank pad stop on Mikko Rantanen with 7:05 left in the second, then a close-in glove save on Joe Colborne about two minutes later to keep the margin at one goal.